The 10 Rules for getting your conference logo design right

 The importance of your conference logo

 If you’re using a conference logo, it’ll pop up on almost everything along the way.
-From your conference website and conference management system to tote bags and t-shirts, it’s going to be one of the main images delegates associate with your conference.
+From your conference website and conference management system to tote bags and custom t-shirts, it’s going to be one of the main images delegates associate with your conference.
 In a world filled with conferences you want to find a logo that’s both strategic and thoughtful.
 So if you’re getting a logo designed for your conference, give it some real thought.

 Sites like 99designs offer logo design contests.
 And while you might get lucky picking an inexperienced designer online, paying a credible designer a fair price is the most likely way to get an effective conference logo.
 Consider looking for freelance designers in your area (ask to see a portfolio of their logo designs).
 And if you’re affiliated with a third-level institute, check if their communications office has a designer who can help.